matthew-mojira/cicero/docs/README.md

   The literal form of PoopCrap is `()`.
 * Frame - execution frames
 * Expr - an abstraction over Virgil code and Cicero AST for function bodies
-* Class - user-defined class
-* Object - an instantiated version of a Class
-* Method - a function bound to an object (as `self`)

 Right now, there's no way (I think) to access or create frames or expressions in the language.